Dr. med. Dirk Manski

 Wound closure:

 The muscles are closed in two layers, either with a continuous running suture (monofilament, elastic, slowly absorbable, suture size USP 0 or 1) or an interrupted suture.
 The first layer includes the transverse abdominal muscle and the internal oblique abdominal muscle.
-The second layer includes the external oblique abdominal, serratus anterior, and latissimus dorsi muscle.
+The second layer closes the external oblique, serratus anterior, and latissimus dorsi muscle.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z